MicrosoftDocs/cpp-docs/docs/standard-library/ios-base-class.md

 ### Remarks

-The member function returns a reference to element *idx* of the extensible array with elements of type **`long`**.
+The member function returns a reference to element *idx* of the extensible array with elements of type `long`.
 All elements are effectively present and initially store the value zero.
-The returned reference is invalid after the next call to `iword` for the object, after the object is altered by a call to `basic_ios::`[copyfmt](../standard-library/basic-ios-class.md#copyfmt), or after the object is destroyed.
+The returned reference is invalid after the next call to `iword` for the object, after the object is altered by a call to `basic_ios::`[`copyfmt`](../standard-library/basic-ios-class.md#copyfmt), or after the object is destroyed.

-If *idx* is negative or if unique storage is unavailable for the element, the function calls [`setstate`](../standard-library/basic-ios-class.md#setstate)`(badbit)` and returns a reference that might not be unique.
+If *`idx`* is negative or if unique storage is unavailable for the element, the function calls [`setstate`](../standard-library/basic-ios-class.md#setstate)`(badbit)` and returns a reference that might not be unique.

 To obtain a unique index, for use across all objects of type `ios_base`, call [`xalloc`](#xalloc).